bailey27/cppcryptfs/README.md

 cppcryptfs doesn't require administrator privileges to run, but if it is not running as administrator, then it won't be able to acquire the SE_SECURITY_NAME privilege.
-SE_SECURITY_NAME is needed for some operations on the security attributes of files.
+SE_SECURITY_NAME is needed for some operations performed by the Windows API functions SetFileSecurity() and GetFileSecurity().

 cppcryptfs seems to work without SE_SECURITY_NAME.
 If you do run into problems, then you can try running cppcryptfs as adminstrator and see if that helps.